Sjord/Sjord.github.io/_posts/2021-09-09-how-does-git-diff-ignore-matching-lines-work.md

 An empty line cannot be matched with `^$`. `^` matches both the beginning of the line and the beginning of the buffer.
 Similarly, `$` matches both the end of the line as the end of the buffer.
 All changed lines end in a newline, just before the end of the buffer.
 This means that `^$` matches every changed line.
 The newline at the end starts a new line, and is immediately followed by the end of the buffer.

 ```
-His bill will hold more than his belican,\n
+… his belican,\n
                 ↑
                 ^ matches because \n starts a new line
                 $ matches because the buffer ends here
 ```

-To match more precisely, we can use <code class="language-plaintext highlighter-rouge">\`</code> to match the start of the buffer, and `\'` to match the end of the buffer.
+To match more precisely, we can use ``\` `` to match the start of the buffer, and `\'` to match the end of the buffer.
 An empty line can thus be matched with:

     \`\n\'